 31337/tcp open Elite

 As we can see, the script has detected a potential vulnerability based on the Slowloris denial of service attack.
-If we analyze the scripts that are in the route mentioned above, we see that there is precisely one that exploits this vulnerability, called http-slowloris.
+If we analyze the scripts in the aforementioned path, we can see that there is precisely one that exploits this vulnerability, called http-slowloris.
 If we want more information about the script we can launch the following command:

 nmap --script-help http-slowloris

-Explaining how the script works, how to launch it (it is also possible to do it with the nmap itself with –script and –script-args), etc. We can also obtain for example a description of all scripts that look for vulnerabilities:
+Explaining how the script works, how to launch it (it is also possible to do it with nmap itself with —script and –script-args), etc. We can also get for example a description of all the scripts that search for vulnerabilities:

 nmap --script-help vuln

-We can also for example launch all scripts of a certain type.
-For example, if we want to scan vulnerabilities over SMB protocol on a given host:
+We can also, for example, launch all scripts of a given type.
+For example, if we want to scan for vulnerabilities on SMB protocol on a given host:

 nmap --script smb-* 192.168.10.5

-We can also, for example, assess a vulnerability over our entire network, choosing a specific script against a range.
+We can also, for example, evaluate a vulnerability over our entire network by choosing a specific script against a range.
 The –script parameter

 nmap --script-help vuln